Fitchburg Car Accident

 Fitchburg is the third largest city in Worcester County.
-It is the home of Fitchburg State University and is bordered by Lunenburg, Ashby, Westminster and Leominster.
-The city’s size means heavy traffic is common, and the high number of college students mean that there are inexperienced drivers on the road who may cause collisions.
+It is the home of Fitchburg State University and is bordered by Lunenburg, Ashby, Westminster, and Leominster.
+The city’s size means heavy traffic is common, and the high number of college students means that there are inexperienced drivers on the road who may cause collisions.

 Drunk driving is also a serious concern in Fitchburg, where the Joint Coalition on Health report indicates that as many as 17.1 percent of adults in the city over age 18 had engaged in binge drinking over the prior 30 days.

 In Fitchburg, the police department employs a traffic specialist tasked with helping drivers better understand the rules of the road and focused on identifying and fixing dangerous intersections.
 According to recent reports, intersections he has identified as high risk in the area include Rollstone Road and Electric Avenue as well as John Fitch Highway and Bemis Road.

 Solutions for dangerous intersections that the traffic specialist has suggested include: